jjones203/architecture_kata/solution/adr/03-virtual-no-location.md

 ## Consequences

 ### Pros
-- Remove another friction point for a police officer interaction
+- Remove another friction point for interactions
-- Lower barrier of entry for firt time users
+- Lower barrier of entry for users